hongkunyoo/jupyterflow/docs/README.md

     - I needed to re-build & re-push image everytime I updated my model.
 This was painful.
     - People who were not familiar with k8s had a hard time using this method.

 `jupyterflow` aims to solve this problem.
-Run your workflow with single command without Kubernetes & container works on JupyterHub.
+Run your workflow  on JupyterHub with single command without Kubernetes & container troublesome task.

 ## Getting Started